 “Oh, I’m sorry to hear that, George.
 Don’t worry, I’ll speak with Kate about this and I’m certain she’ll be happy to get back in the saddle!”

 “Very well then.
-I’ll be going now, my daughter invited me for the lunch so I don’t want to be late.
+I’ll be going now, a friend of mine invited me for the lunch so I don’t want to be late.
 Have a nice day!
 Bye bye!”

 “Bye George!
 I’ll see you around!”

-Elisabeth was silently listening to their coversation.
-When George left, David asked her if she’d like to take a greeting card with her Daddy, but she probably didn’t understand him as she shaked her head horizontally while saying yes.
+Elisabeth was silently listening to their conversation.
+When George left, David asked her if she’d like to take a greeting card with her Daddy, but she probably didn’t understand him as she shook her head horizontally while saying yes.
 David just smiled and took her in the photo booth.